wp-plugins/zedity/readme.txt

 **Enjoy Zedity!**

 If you think you have found a bug, please do not hesitate to email us at 'info @ zedity.com' or to post either into the [support section](http://wordpress.org/support/plugin/zedity) or into the [Zedity Forum](http://zedity.uservoice.com).
 If you can, try to provide specific information on what is not working, the version of browser, operating system, plugin, browser and, whenever possible, a link to a (test) page where we can see the issue.
-Thank you in advance.
+Thank you in advance!

 == Installation ==

 As for other plugins, you may want to go for one of the following options:

-**Option A (from your WordPress Dashboard):**
+**Option A (from your WordPress dashboard):**

 1. Click on "Plugins" in the left panel, then click on "Add new".